Apollo/Skylab spacesuit

-The Apollo/Skylab space suit (sometimes called the Apollo 11 Spacesuit due to the fact that it was most known for being used in the Apollo 11 Mission) is a class of space suits used in Apollo and Skylab missions.
+The Apollo/Skylab space suit (sometimes called the Apollo 11 Spacesuit because it was most known for being used in the Apollo 11 Mission) is a class of space suits used in Apollo and Skylab missions.
 The names for both the Apollo and Skylab space suits were Extravehicular Mobility Unit (EMU).
 The Apollo EMUs consisted of a Pressure Suit Assembly (PSA) aka "suit" and a Portable Life Support System (PLSS) that was more commonly called the "backpack".
 The A7L was the PSA model used on the Apollo 7 through 14 missions.

 The subsequent Apollo 15-17 lunar missions, Skylab, and Apollo–Soyuz used A7LB pressure suits.
 Additionally, these pressure suits varied by program usage.
 For the Skylab EMU, NASA elected to use an umbilical life support system named the Astronaut Life Support Assembly.

+The suits used during lunar EVAs had a weight of about 81.6 kg, and under lunar surface gravity a weight equivalent to 13.6 kg.
+The low surface gravity and suit pressurization put considerable constraints on its use.

 Basic design

 The base Apollo EMU design took over three years to produce.
-At the beginning of the Apollo program, the Apollo spacesuit had not yet received its final EMU.
+At the beginning of the Apollo program, the Apollo spacesuit had not yet received its final EMU name.
+Between 1962 and 1964, the spacesuit was called the Space Suit Assembly (SSA).
+The Apollo SSA consisted of a Pressure Garment Assembly (PGA) and a backpack Portable Life Support System (PLSS).

 NASA held a competition for the Apollo SSA contract in March 1962.
 Each competition proposal had to demonstrate all the abilities needed to develop and produce the entire SSA.
 Many contractor-teams submitted proposals.
 Two gained NASA interest.
 The Hamilton Standard Division of United Aircraft Corporation proposal offered Hamilton providing the SSA program management and PLSS with David Clark Company as the PGA provider.
 The International Latex Corporation (ILC) proposal planned International Latex as the SSA program manager and PGA manufacturer, Republic Aviation providing additional suit experience and Westinghouse providing the PLSS.